act-rules/act-rules.github.io/_rules/image-button-accessible-name-59796f.md

 #### Failed Example 3

-Image button with aria-labelledby that does not reference an id that exists in the same document
+Image button with empty [accessible name][] because the `aria-labelledby` attribute does not reference an id that exists in the same document.

 ```html
 <input type="image" name="submit" src="button.gif" aria-labelledby="id1" />